-Pension (and other employee benefit) Trust Funds - These funds account for the accumulation of retirement and disability benefits held in trust for the police pension plan and the Village's deferred compensation plan.
-See Note 7 for a description of each plan.
+Pension (and other employee benefit) Trust Fund - Police Pension Fund - This fund account for the accumulation of retirement and disability benefits held in trust for the police pension plan.
+See Note 7 for a description of the plan.

-Building Escrow Agency Fund - This agency-type fund accounts for the accumulation of fees assessed to contractors arising from residential development held by the Village in a purely custodial capacity.
+Custodial Fund - Building Escrow Agency Fund - This custodial fund accounts for the accumulation of fees assessed to contractors arising from residential development held by the Village in a purely custodial capacity.
 These fees will either be used to pay expenses related to the development incurred on behalf of the contractor or they will be refunded to the contractor.